FLCAC-admin/FLCAC-docs/docs/eLCI_FAQ.md

 - COAL: Emissions from the mining, processing, and transportation of coal are sourced from [Cradle-to-Gate Life Cycle Analysis Baseline for United States Coal Mining and Delivery](https://doi.org/10.2172/2370100).
 - NUCLEAR: Emissions from the mining and processing of uranium for nuclear power plants are sourced from [Role of Alternative Energy Sources: Nuclear Technology Assessment](https://netl.doe.gov/energy-analysis/details?id=620).

+Additional details for each are included in the process metadata and the associated reports.

 :::

 :::{dropdown} Is infrastructure included in the inventory?